KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_945097851195777054_945108293628604436_transcript-door-load-border-shenigans.html)

 **Finding:**
 Certain doors in the overworld, i.e Jean's Office Door and the door to Lisa's Library in Favonius HQ, _for some reason_ seem to contain a mini load border.
-Walking through said border seems to cause the game to reload everything on the other side, which causes some interesing things to occur.
+Walking through said border seems to cause the game to reload everything on the other side, which causes some interesting things to occur.

 1. Some abilities are duplicated **at the point of their duration** when walking through the border. (an example being Ayaka Q, where every time you walk through the border another Ayaka Q spawns on top of where the first one is)
     1a.
-    These duplicated abilities are real, not just vfx loaded in( a duplicated Venti Q can still asborb Pyro from a character standing in Bennett Q)
+    These duplicated abilities are real, not just vfx loaded in( a duplicated Venti Q can still absorb Pyro from a character standing in Bennett Q)
     1b.
-    For some reason some abilities can be effectively restarted by walking through the load border just as they end, causing another copy to appear at the start of the ability's animation effectively doubling the ablity's duration.
+    For some reason some abilities can be effectively restarted by walking through the load border just as they end, causing another copy to appear at the start of the ability's animation effectively doubling the ability's duration.
     1c.
     This can occur on both sides of the load border.
     1d.